-Plus, the Digital Nomad Estancia visa legally requires private insurance.
+Moreover, the Digital Nomad (Estancia) visa legally requires private health insurance.

-Pharmacies (farmacias) are everywhere: Fischel, La Bomba, Sucre, Farmavalue, Walmart Farmacia, plus CCSS pharmacies in every public hospital.
-24-hour locations operate in San Jose, Escazu, and Heredia.
-Most meds (including many antibiotics) sell without a prescription; controlled substances require a prescription.
+Pharmacies (farmacias) are everywhere: Fischel, La Bomba, Sucre, Farmavalue, Walmart, plus a pharmacy in every public hospital.
+There are 24-hour locations in San José, Escazú, and Heredia.
+Most medicines, including many antibiotics, are sold without a prescription; only controlled substances need one.

 All your documents (proof of coverage, English/Spanish versions) instantly in your account.
-Accepted by Migracion.
+Accepted by immigration offices and consulates.

 Get global medical coverage in under 5 minutes.